 If your career goals differ from the ones listed below, please feel free to discuss your goals with our specialist advisors on +44 (0)207 148 5985.
 They can advise you on choosing a course which best suits your career.

 I currently work on agile projects and want to learn new skills to bring back to work

-As a delegate on this Practitioner-level Agile Project Management training, you’ll become equipped with the terminology within the DSDM Agile Project Framework.
+As a student on this Agile Project Management Foundation and Practitioner training, you’ll become equipped with the terminology within the DSDM Agile Project Framework.
 You’ll also be able to go back to work with the knowledge of how to provide governance on agile projects.

 If you’re a developer using SCRUM attending this training, you’ll find that DSDM can be used alongside SCRUM and uses some well-known agile techniques such as time-boxing, iterative development, MoSCoW and facilitated workshops.

 Project management is usually the missing ingredient from agile methods, but not from DSDM.
 This Agile Project Management Foundation and Practitioner training will enable you go back to work with an understanding of what’s been previously been missing from your agile projects and what you can do to fill in the missing link.

 I’m unemployed and want an agile qualification to put on my CV

 Even if you’re an experienced project manager and perhaps have been made redundant or are in between contracts, you can benefit from attending the Agile Project Management Foundation & Practitioner course.
 With the number of companies using agile growing daily, you can boost your job search by having this agile qualification on your CV.

 By having Agile Project Management Practitioner certification along with your previous project management experience, it shows employers that you can apply the Agile Project Management guidance on non-complex projects.
 It also shows potential employers that you have taken the steps to re-skill and learn increasingly important agile methods.